Vietnam Mennonite Church

-The Mennonite Church in Vietnam is a Protestant denomination of Christianity in Vietnam.
-It has about 10,000 members.
-Substantial part of the Mennonite house church members are montagnards living in Central and Southern Highlands of Vietnam.
+The Vietnam Mennonite Church is a Mennonite denomination in Vietnam, with head offices in Ho Chi Minh City.
+It is a member of the Mennonite World Conference.

+History

+The Church has its origins in an American mission in 1957.
+It was founded in 1964.

 The Mennonite Central Committee, which is the social service branch of the Mennonite Church, was one of the few Western charitable organizations to continue work in Vietnam after the Northern regime communist victory in 1975 and the subsequent reunification of the country.

+In 2001, it has about 10,000 members.

+Controversies

 The Church general secretary, vice president (and also a chairman of the Legal Committee of the Vietnam Evangelical Fellowship) Nguyen Hong Quang and his wife were several times arrested by the Vietnamese government.
 By some sources, the first arrest took place on or about August 1, 2001 in Ho Chi Minh City.
 The most recent arrest of Quang was in 2004 for allegedly practicing a non-sanctioned religion under Vietnam's 2004 Ordinance on Religion and Belief.
 Quang was sentenced to three years in jail, but released in 2005, after an international campaign to secure his release.

 Before his arrest pastor Nguyen Hong Quang sent a message to a friend alluding to his concerns, "The Church is now on stormy seas but the boat still goes out.
 The Lord enables us to row together.
 Be at peace.
 I ask you and the Church to pray for us."